-I have secured competitive research funding from internal and external sources, including the Social Science and Humanities Research Council (SSHRC), American Council of Learned Societies-Chiang Ching-kuo Foundation (ACLS-CCK Foundation); the International Development Research Centre (IDRC), the Taiwan government and Taiwan Foundation of Democracy and McMaster University.
+I have secured competitive internal and external research funding, including the Social Science and Humanities Research Council (SSHRC), American Council of Learned Societies-Chiang Ching-kuo Foundation (ACLS-CCK Foundation); the International Development Research Centre (IDRC), the Taiwan government and Taiwan Foundation of Democracy and McMaster University.
 You will find brief descriptions of the selected research projects here.